 6. In 1990, Liz ran for New York City Comptroller, and became the first woman elected to that position.
 As Comptroller (1990-1993), she authored a bill that was signed into law, which holds gun manufacturers liable for injuries caused by illegal guns.

 7. After 22 years in government, including 20 as an elected official, Liz resumed the practice of law in New York and is still practicing today.

 8. In 2013, U.S. Secretary of Defense Chuck Hagel appointed Liz to the Response Systems to Adult Sexual Assault Crimes Panel, which reviewed and assessed the handling of sexual assaults in the military, and developed recommendations for reforms.

 These 8 fast facts barely scratch the surface of what Liz Holtzman has achieved and accomplished over the course of her distinguished career and continues to do today.
-We encourage you to learn more about her by reading the powerful op-ed she recently wrote for Politico – “Not a Job for a Woman” Think electing Hillary Clinton isn’t important?
+We encourage you to learn more about her by reading the powerful op-ed she wrote in June 2016 for Politico – “Not a Job for a Woman” Think electing Hillary Clinton isn’t important?
 Here’s what the glass ceiling felt like when I ran for office.
 It’s an eye-opening look at the institutional bias, overt sexism, and challenges she faced while in government, and offers her incredibly insightful perspective on the monumental importance of the 2016 Presidential election.